isthisafrog/Frogmon/Keromon Rules.md

 - Purchase of items dependent of Pokemon BST after Brock/prior to Route 3
 - PP Max restriction with item trade-in
 - TMs are 50% learnable however you can learn from any source: Ground Items, Gyms, and Move Tutors.
 You may only learn 1 TM for every odd number of Gym badges earned.
 (1st TM after Gym 1, 2nd TM after Gym 3, etc).
 This means you can potentially learn 4 TMs total by the end of the game.
-- You can use healing items outside of battle only in Towns and Routes (Including Cycling Road)
+- You can use healing items outside of battle only in Towns and Routes (Including Cycling Road and Viridian Forest)
 - You can trade in some single-type status heals for other single-type status heals at a 2:1 ratio
-- Important trainer Pokemon get held items
+- Important trainer's Pokemon get held items
 - No excessive stalling
 - Elite 4 Restrictions: X-Item and Setup moves